 Let’s take a detailed look at each of these tools, so you can make an informed choice when it comes to choosing the right scanner for your network.

-Solarwinds is a company well-known for its suite of network monitoring tools, and one of the tools offered in this suite is SNMP Scanner.
+SolarWinds is a company well-known for its suite of network monitoring tools, and one of the modules offered in this suite is SNMP Scanner – part of the Network Performance Monitor (NPM).

 Here is a look at some of the features offered by this tool.